nishantaryansingh/the-cat-wiki/README.md

 ## How to Use

 ### Option 1: If you just want to view the wiki.
-- Double-click `view_result.html`
+- Double-click `view_result.html` in the files once downloaded OR
+- just click this link: https://nishantaryansingh.github.io/the-cat-wiki/view_result.html

 ### Option 2: If you want to see the Main.java code generate the wiki again.
-- Optional: delete the `view_result.html` file, but you don't truly have to do this because generating it again replaces the orignal.
+- Optional: delete the `view_result.html` file, but you don't truly have to do this because generating it again replaces the original.
 - Must do for Option 2: Run Main.java on an IDE or a place/method of your choice, and it should generate.

 ## Notes
-- Do not use this project's information about cats for professional/academic use as it may not be 100% accurate.
+- Do not use this project's information about cats for professional/academic use, as it may not be 100% accurate.
 - You can delete view_result.html (optional) and run Main.java again to regenerate the Cat wiki page.
-- Cat photos were found online on google images.
+- Cat photos were found online on Google Images.
 - ChatGPT 4.0 was used to write the description of each cat breed.
 It was also used for the CSS design.

 ## Troubleshooting